gwendolin-fusion

 Bellydance and Tribal Fusion both originate from traditional and folklore dances.
 The term „bellydance“ was established in the West because Westerners were unfamiliar with it and referred to it as „danse du ventre,“ which means bellydance in French.
 With Hollywood and Western dancers, it evolved into entertainment and performance rather than tradition.
 Dancers began showing their bellies, and the dance became sexualized.
 The movements were adapted and integrated into Western styles.
 Today, the term „bellydance“ is both rejected and embraced.
 Some dancers identify with it and their roots, feeling proud, while others reject it due to its associations with anti-feminism and cultural appropriation.

 After the „Hollywood bellydance“ era, „American Tribal Style“ (ATS) developed.
-Again, ATS is considered cultural appropriation.
 It is a group dance that uses cues for improvisational dance.
 Although it was claimed to be the first dance with cues, such cues existed naturally in folklore and traditional dances long before.
 The inspiration for ATS came from „tribes.“ Today, many have lost touch with the roots of these dances.
 Understanding the origins, traditions, and music is crucial to appreciating the dance fully.

-From ATS, another form emerged: Tribal Fusion, now simply known as „Fusion,“ due to growing awareness of cultural appropriation.
-This dance style is very young and still finding its way, developed mainly by American dancers.
+after bellydance and ATS, another form emerged: Tribal Fusion, now simply known as „Fusion,“ due to growing awareness of cultural appropriation.
+This dance style is very young, but stands for itself.

 What do I, as a white German woman, identify with?

-I deeply love the art of contemporary, ballet, and modern dance, but I never danced them myself.
-I was too shy to attend classes.
-I was far from achieving a split and wasn’t very flexible, which I felt were important skills for those dances.
-This led to feelings of frustration and self-doubt.
+I deeply love the art of contemporary, ballet, and modern dance, but I never danced them.
 I saw myself more as a drawing artist rather than a physical artist.

 At times, I struggled to see myself as an artist at all because it seemed unnecessary and unimportant in our society.
 Seeing myself as an artist came much later.
-I associated it with shame, laziness, and not having a „real“ job.
+I associated it with laziness, and not having a „real“ job.
 Now, I’ve grown a little wiser.
 Without stories, without dance and music, without compassion and empathy, without voices from the past and present – what are we?
-Because this is art.
+Art plays a very important role in our society.

 In our modern culture, in my family and surroundings, we didn’t have traditional dance or musicians.
 I wasn’t connected to rhythmic movement as much.
 I am very proud and thankful for the other skills my family gave me.
-When I found Fusion in my 20s, it was something new that felt so good for my body.
-I didn’t have to perform a perfect split.
-It was almost like finding something I had been missing: the shakes and shimmies of proud women, the connection and community of independent women.
+When I found Fusion dance in my 20s, it was something new that felt so good for my body.
+It was almost like finding something I had been missing for so long: the shakes and shimmies of proud women, the connection and community of independent women.

 At 23, I started getting into Burlesque, and I loved it.
 The sensuality, the weirdness, the freedom.
 The variety shows and bar shows.
 I also began connecting more with queer artists, political activists, and so on.